 This manual is organised in as follows.
 Chapter 2 presents the model basics, i.e. the equations and their assumptions, the vertical coordinates used, and the subgrid scale physics.
 This part deals with the continuous equations of the model (primitive equations, with temperature, salinity and an equation of seawater).
-The equations are written in a curvilinear coordinate system, with a choice of vertical coordinates (z or s, with the rescaled height coordinate formulation z^ , or s^).
-Momentum equations are formulated in the vector invariant form or in the flux form.
-Dimensional units in the meter, kilogram, second (MKS) international system are used
+The equations are written in a curvilinear coordinate system, with a choice of vertical coordinates $(z, s, z^, s^, \tilde{z}, \tilde{s},$ and a mixture of them).
+Momentum equations are formulated in vector invariant or flux form.
+Dimensional units in the meter, kilogram, second (MKS) international system are used throughout.